alfanowski/X-Scan/README.md

 ## 🎯 Overview

 **X-Scan** is a sophisticated network vulnerability assessment tool designed for security professionals and system administrators.
 It combines aggressive network reconnaissance with real-time CVE (Common Vulnerabilities and Exposures) analysis from the National Vulnerability Database (NVD).
+Version 1.1 introduces an optional Auto-Update mechanism that can check for, download, and apply signed updates automatically to keep X-Scan current and secure.

 The tool performs three critical phases:
 1. **Network Scanning** - Aggressive port scanning with service enumeration